coolya/some-modelix-samples/spa-dashboard-angular/README.md

 ### 2. Start an openAPI implementation

+To run this application you will need a component which provides the corresponding REST API conforming to the openAPI spec.
 Before you can start the application, you need to start one of the available openAPI implementations.
 Thus, you can either start the [rest-api-json-bulk](../rest-api-json-bulk)) implementation, or alternatively you can start the [rest-api-model-server](../rest-api-model-server) implementation.
 Check the README of the corresponding project on how to start them.